 The goal is to have a book out by late 2019.

-Every few months I’ll send out a book-specific email newsletter, so if you want to keep track of my book’s progress, sign up here!
+Every month or two I’ll send out a book-specific email newsletter, so if you want to keep track of my book’s progress and TBD release date, sign up here!

 Book updates will be made via email through both my Photography Newsletter and Book Newsletter.